NyAntsaR/2048_Game/README.md

 <h3>1.
 GOAL</H3>

-2048 is a single-player sliding block puzzle game where the goal is to slide numberd tiles on a grid to combine them to create a tile with the number 2048.
+The objective of the game is to reach 2048 by merging adjacent similar number tiles on a 4x4 board.

+The game starts with two tiles of 2 random positions on the board, and continues to add new tiles of 2 or 4 on random tiles after every move.

+The game ends when the board is completely filled with numbers and  you don’t have any move left.

 ------

 <h3>2.
 HOW TO PLAY </H3>

-Use your **arrow keys** to move the tiles.
-When two tiles with the same number touch, they **merge into one**!
+- Use your **arrow keys** to move the tiles.
+- When two tiles with the same number touch, they **merge into one**!

 -----